 Virginia has established site-specific biosolids management practices that go above and beyond the EPA’s Part 503 Rule.
 These include:

-- Agronomic rate application (fertilizer application that matches the crop needs) only once every three years, or annually only at less than agronomic rates.
+- Agronomic rate application (fertilizer application that matches the crop needs) based on the nutrient management plan, or annually at less than agronomic rates.
 These practices control the buildup of soil phosphorus and residual nitrogen.

 - Soil pH requirements based on regional soil types.